 Lake Simcoe watershed residents are extremely fortunate to have this Act and Plan, a first in North America and also the first to bring citizens, business and government together through “shared responsibility”.
 The work of the Ontario Water Centre, founded by the Ladies of the Lake, is very connected to this plan, in particular the recognition that people and nature are equal partners in the future of Lake Simcoe

 So what is the Ontario Water Centre anyway?

-OWC is a new community organization with charitable status that envisions the entire Lake Simcoe watershed being a 21st century laboratory.
-It believes that greater community co-operation can brighten the future of both our waterscapes and our own lives.
+OWC is a new community organization with charitable status.
+It believes that greater community engagement can brighten the future of both our waterscapes and our own lives.
 See more on this website, www.ontariowatercentre.ca